nicenzhou/EWAS-Anemia/README.md

-# Environment-Wide Association Studies of Anemia in the National Health and Nutrition Examination Surveys (EWAS Anemia)
+# EWAS Anemia: Environment-Wide Association Studies of Anemia in the NHANES

 These data files support the findings in 'Environment-Wide Association Studies of Anemia in the National Health and Nutrition Examination Surveys'.